Solving high-dimensional optimal stopping problems using deep learning: Numerical examples of pricing American-style de riv a tives

 \subsubsection{Optimal stopping of a Brownian motion}

-\paragraph{A Bermudan two-exercise put-type example} In this subsection we test the algorithm in Framework~\ref{algo:general} on the example of optimally stopping a correlated Brownian motion under a put option inspired pay-off function with two possible exercise dates.
+\paragraph[A Bermudan three-exercise put-type example]{A Bermudan put-type example with three exercise opportunities} In this subsection, we test the algorithm of Framework~\ref{algo:general} on the example of optimally stopping a correlated Brownian motion under a put option inspired pay-off function with three possible exercise dates.
+Among other things, we examine the performance of the algorithm for different numbers of hidden layers of the employed neural networks.